chunksnbits/grunt-css-url-embed/README.md

 The base directory for URL's.
 Can be absolute or relative to the directory of your `Gruntfile.js`.

+#### filter

+Type: 'Array[String]' or Function

+Default: null

+Allows to filter the URLs to be processed.
+If given an Array all URLs that match the filetypes will be BASE64 encoded.
+If given a Function the function will be applied to every URL found, expecting a boolean return value of true if the the url should be encoded or false if not.

 ### Usage Examples

 #### Map input and output files directly